Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Adversarial Self-Training

 We have shown how our framework allows us to reinterpret many learning objectives in unbiased recommendation.
 With the above theoretical analysis and insights, we summarize the limitations of current learning objectives as follows: (1) They all make the unconfoundedness assumption, namely they do not account for the term about the conditional shifts in Theorems~\ref{theorem:multi-task} and \ref{theorem:meta}.
 Nevertheless, the unconfoundedness assumption is rarely true and can not be examined in the real-world~\cite{xu2020adversarial}.
 (2) Some algorithms try to minimize the $\mathcal{H} \Delta \mathcal{H}$ divergence between marginal feature distributions via re-weighting~\cite{schnabel2016recommendations,saito2020unbiased} or different regularizers~\cite{wang2020information,liu2020general,bonner2018causal}.
 However re-weighting suffers from the variance issue~\cite{su2020doubly}.
 As for the regularizers~\cite{wang2020information,liu2020general,bonner2018causal}, they are only an approximation of the empirical $\mathcal{H} \Delta \mathcal{H}$-divergence which is hard to optimize.
 (3) Meta-learning objectives need to compute the second-order gradient is expensive in both computational cost and memory~\cite{wang2021combating,DBLP:conf/sigir/ChenDQ0XCLY21,shu2019meta}.

-To address these issues, we exploit the theoretic analysis introduced in \S\ref{sec:theory} to derive a novel and practical unbiased learning algorithm.
-We propose the adversarial self-training (AST) algorithm, which can simultaneously alleviate the divergence of feature distributions and approximately accout for unobserved confounders by minimizing a new generalization bounds with KL-divergences in an end-end process.
+To address these issues, we exploit the theoretic analysis introduced in \S~\ref{sec:theory} to derive a practical algorithm, adversarial self-training, which can simultaneously alleviate the divergence of feature distributions and approximately account for unobserved confounders.
+We optimize a feature mapping such that the conditional distribution is invariant to the biased training and unbiased testing data.